 The northern part of the country is having its own way of celebrating this beautiful festival.
 Navratri Celebrations in North India is generally marked with the enactment of Ramlila where people showcase the story of Rama and Ravana.
-Cities such as Ayidhya, Varanasi and Madhubani in Uttar Pradesh state boasted with Ram-Leela.
-Rajasthan, Uttarakhand, Bihar and Madhya Pradesh are other major North Indian state that makes your festival celebration and North India tour package memorable.
+Cities such as Ayodhya, Varanasi, and Madhubani in Uttar Pradesh state boasted with Ram-Leela.
+Rajasthan, Uttarakhand, Bihar, and Madhya Pradesh are other major North Indian state that makes your festival celebration and North India tour package memorable.

 5. Navratri Celebrations in Western India

-The western region of India generally is built with the states of Gujarat, Maharashtra and Goa.
+The western region of India generally is built with the states of Gujarat, Maharashtra, and Goa.
 All these states celebrate Navratri with all grandeur and charm.
-In Gujarata, Navratri is majorly celebrated with Garbha.
+In Gujarat, Navratri is majorly celebrated with Garbha.
 The unique and traditional dance form of Gujarat, Garbha is played in all 9 days on the festival.
 People keep fast and avoid taking grains and majorly dependent on liquids.
-In Goa, temples during Navratri are spectacularly decorated and filled with a plethora of devote during this time.
-When you will be on your Goa tourism you can take a visit to Devi and Krishna temples where you can enjoy folk music, dances that takes place during this time.
+In Goa, temples during Navratri are spectacularly decorated and filled with a plethora of devoting during this time.
+When you will be on your Goa tourism you can take a visit to Devi and Krishna temples where you can enjoy folk music, dances that take place during this time.

 6. Navratri Celebration in South India

-Southern part of the country makes a perfect combination of festival and nature.
+The southern part of the country makes a perfect combination of festival and nature.
 Even during the time of Navratri, South India makes no exception and shines with all grandeur.
-In Tamil Nadu during Navratri festival Devi temples are decorated with lights and lamps.
+In Tamil Nadu, during Navratri festival, Devi temples are decorated with lights and lamps.
 Kolu ritual is the major attraction of this festival in Karnataka.
 In Andhra Pradesh, the festival is called Bathukamma Panduga and is dedicated to Maha Gauri (one of 9 Durga forms).
-In Kerala the festival is associated with education.
+In Kerala, the festival is associated with education.
 They also considered these days auspicious to start with something new.
 The importance of Devi in South Indian culture can easily be seen during this time.
 South India tourism during Navratri is something worth experiencing.

 7. Navratri Celebrations in East India